LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 Parametric objects
 ------------------

-Parametric objects have a compound term for name instead of an atom.
-This compound term usually contains free variables that can be instantiated when sending or as a consequence of sending a message to the object, thus acting as object parameters.
+Parametric objects have a compound term as identifier where all the arguments of the compound term are variables.
+These variables, the *object parameters*, can be instantiated when sending or as a consequence of sending a message to the object, thus acting as object parameters.
 The object predicates can then be coded to depend on those parameters, which are logical variables shared by all object predicates.
 When an object state is set at object creation and never changed, parameters provide a better solution than using the object's database via asserts.
 Parametric objects can also be used to associate a set of predicates to terms that share a common functor and arity.

 In order to give access to an object parameter, Logtalk provides a :ref:`methods_parameter_2` built-in local method: